How to respond to FDA warning letters

 RELATED READING: Identifying the 4 Most Common Problems With Your CAPA Process

-Designing a results-driven CAPA process is the only way to prevent compliance or quality issues from recurring.
+Designing a results-driven CAPA process is the only way to prevent compliance or quality issues - and resulting FDA letters - from recurring.

 Following the aforementioned procedures and implementing permanent corrective actions will dramatically reduce your chances of receiving repeat FDA 483 observation notices or warning letters.

-If you think your CAPA process might be lacking, we recommend taking our free self-assessment.
-The entire quiz only takes a few minutes of your time, and it’ll give you all the insights you need to level-up your quality and compliance programs.
+If you think your CAPA process isn't fully optimized, try our free self-assessment.
+The entire quiz only takes a few minutes of your time, and it’ll give you all the insights you need to level up your quality and compliance programs.

 Once you’re done, you’ll even have an opportunity to connect with one of our quality professionals to discuss your results live!